14 Important Questions to Ask About Matching Gifts

 For nonprofits, reasons include a lack of staff, resources, and time needed to zero in on matching gift revenue.
 Many times, organizations don’t know who a donor’s employer is or what their matching gift policy is.

 For donors, most don’t even know that their company offers a matching gift program.
-And sometimes the process of getting their donation matched seems way too complicated or unclear.
+Additionally, the process of getting their donation matched may seem way too complicated or unclear to get started with.

-This means (drumroll) that approximately $4-$7 billion in matching gift funds goes unclaimed every year.
-This is a huge amount of money that nonprofits are missing out on.
+This means that approximately $4-$7 billion in matching gift funds goes unclaimed every year.
+That’s money that could be reinvested into nonprofits to help support their operations and spread their missions.

-Matching gifts can do more than just double donations.
-Beyond boosting your fundraising revenue, matching gifts can also help improve donor retention, keep your donors engaged with your organization, and more.
+Beyond boosting your fundraising revenue, matching gifts can also help improve donor retention and engagement.

 Here are some other eye-opening matching gift statistics to help put things in perspective: